Jibtea/Jibtea/README.md

 ## MY little project
 <dl>
   <dt>Project</dt>
-  <dd>:pencil:Development of the Wayaj model for face detection and people counting in the library</dd>
+  :pencil:Development of the Wayaj model for face detection and people counting in the library
-  <dd>Developing a face detection model based on the YOLOv5 architecture and create a program for face detection and people counting in a library using computer vision techniques with our model name Wayaj.</dd>
+  <dd>  Developing a face detection model based on the YOLOv5 architecture and create a program for face detection and people counting in a library using computer vision techniques with our model name Wayaj.</dd>
-  <dd>:trophy: Silver Prize : SEOUL INTERNATIONAL INVENTION FAIR 2023 </dd>
+  <dd>  :trophy: Silver Prize : SEOUL INTERNATIONAL INVENTION FAIR 2023 </dd>
-  <dd>:trophy: Special Prize : VIETNAM FUND FOR SUPPORTING TECHNOLOGICAL CREATIONS</dd>
+  <dd>  :trophy: Special Prize : VIETNAM FUND FOR SUPPORTING TECHNOLOGICAL CREATIONS</dd>

-  ...........
+  :pencil:🥐Croissant BOOOOOOOMMMMMMM
+  <dd>  This is my Java mini project to review my Java skills.
+It seems like I haven't committed anything yet because this is a new repository that my friend cloned from the classroom repo.</dd>
+  <dd>  <a href="https://github.com/adusnis/Croissant-Boom-">  🥐🥐💥Click here💥🥐🥐</a></dd>

+  :pencil:basic rentCarProject
+  <dd>  This is my first attempt at backend development.
+I don't think it's good enough, and I want to try more with backend development.</dd>
+  <dd>  <a href="https://github.com/adusnis/Croissant-Boom-">  🚗🚗Rentcar Backend link🚙🚙</a></dd>

-  <dd>:pencil: Little rabbits FOOD STORE</dd>
+  :pencil: Little rabbits FOOD STORE 🐰
   <dd>  This is a mini project focused on basic UX/UI design concepts.
 I aimed to create an app that is user-friendly and visually appealing.
 This is a prototype for a web app I designed for my small snack shop during my school festival.</dd>
+  ................

   <dt>My little robot</dt>
-  <dd> :space_invader: Four-Oar Rowing Robot with Wireless Control</dd>
+   :space_invader: Four-Oar Rowing Robot with Wireless Control
   <dd>Four-Oar Rowing Boat for Completing the Task as Specified.
 It was pretty fun while I made it, even though I stayed up late around 2 weeks to finish it.
     <a href="https://www.canva.com/design/DAGY68Z6Lp4/_18ZbYXa88GUFo1NmdEKUA/view?utlId=hc75c1cf172">Click here</a></dd>
     <dd>:trophy: 46ICT Program competition, Academic Year 2022 </dd>

-  <dd>:space_invader: WRO robot 2022</dd>
+  :space_invader: WRO robot 2022
   <dd>These two competitions were ones I put a lot of effort into, but I didn't win any awards.
 Still, it was a lot of fun.
 MAYBE FUN </dd>
   <dd>future engineers  <a href="https://youtu.be/aiz5RPo4TKU?si=5bKX_qs6yR3vH7gu">clip</a></dd>
   <dd>robo-mission senior  <a href="https://youtu.be/O8Am0wZB0TQ?si=iRx1fVsCCoMOumOo">clip</a></dd>